NINAnor/FALK/README.md

 ## Convert to kubernetes pods

-This folder has been generated from `docker-compose-with-vars.yml`
+A folder containing kuberneted pods is generated from `docker-compose-with-vars.yml`, using the kompose tool:

 ```bash
 cd kubernetes